Illustrating the problem within the LED industry:

 At this time the average LED efficiency is 70 lumens per watt, so Phil spends £4,320 on his electricity and saves £9,180 a year compared to his old halogen lights.

-In addition Phil's LED's are expected to last 15+ years, so he no longer needs a maintenance contract.
+In addition Phil's LED's come with a standard warranty somewhere between 5 to 10 years, so he no longer needs a maintenance contract.
 Nor replace his broken halogen lights; saving an average industry cost of £5 per light = or £5,000 a year.

 Improvements in Technology

-Phil's twin brother David also upgraded his facility to LED's 4 years later in 2017.
+Our facilities manager Phil has a twin brother, David, who also upgraded his facility to LED's 4 years later in 2017.
 Due to the technological advancement of LED's (forecast by Haitz's Law) the efficiency of David's lights are 100 lumens per watt.

 In 2017 Phil's LED's are running at 96% of their original efficiency, and his energy provider charges more per kWh.
 The result is that Phil pays £4,652 a year while his brother David pays £3,198 for the exact same thing.